jfet97/omniclone/README.md

 ### copySymbols (default false)
 Enable it to deep copy also symbol properties.\
-Disable it to ignore them.
+Disable it to ignore them.\
+Symbols are shallow copied;
 ```js
 const res = deepClone(source, {
   copySymbols: true